Chart Color Schemes

 Canadian lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The estimated population of the suburb of Canadian is around 4,269 as of Feb 2026.
-This figure reflects an increase of 171 people since the 2021 Census, which reported a population of 4,098.
-The change is inferred from AreaSearch's estimation of the resident population at 4,184 in June 2024 and an additional 152 validated new addresses since the Census date.
-This results in a density ratio of 548 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 81.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Canadian is around 4,269, reflecting an increase of 171 people since the 2021 Census which reported a population of 4,098.
+This increase is inferred from AreaSearch's estimation of the resident population at 4,184 following examination of the latest ERP data release by the ABS in June 2024 and an additional 152 validated new addresses since the Census date.
+This equates to a density ratio of 548 persons per square kilometer.
+Over the past decade, Canadian has demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outpacing the SA4 region.
+Population growth was primarily driven by overseas migration contributing approximately 81.0% of overall population gains during recent periods.
 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb is forecasted to expand by 1,543 persons, reflecting a gain of 33.8% in total over the 17-year period.
+Anticipating future population dynamics, significant population increase is forecasted in the top quartile of national regional areas, with Canadian expected to expand by 1,536 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 34.0% in total over the 17 years.

 Frequently Asked Questions - Population